cn0047/stash/ed/google.dataStore/README.md

 * Do not support `NOT, !=, OR, IN`.

 * [How delete element from array](https://monosnap.com/file/YrQHARwcRPAEagaNfoKeMhh1o1bsnZ).
+* No REPL for dev environment.
+* No delete query in prod REPL, [look](https://monosnap.com/file/0osxGC8ocSQrQxGPx05ByYz3FkNByh).
 * Only one inequality filter per query is supported.
 Encountered both ScheduledDate and Updated.
 * No way to drop kind (collection).
 * No way to re-use compound index (add 1 extra field to existing index - gae will generate new index).
+* If `index.yaml` not uploaded and field don't have index - no possibility to run query against this index.
 * Property body is too long.
 Maximum length is 1500. (`noindex` can fix this issue).

 #### GO